 - Artichokes: I prefer using the smallest canned artichokes on the shelf.
 They might be called small or baby artichoke hearts or you may see the 14 oz can labeled 8-10 artichokes.

-- Chicken breast: You can substitute in chicken breast so long as you cut them into tender sized pieces.
-Note that the chicken might be a little tougher and you will have to get out the knife instead of having the chicken ready to go.
+- Chicken breast: You can substitute in breasts so long as you cut them into tender sized pieces.
+Note that the meat might be a little tougher and you will have to get out the knife instead of having it ready to go.

 - Dredging: DO NOT skip this.
-The chicken needs that coating to stay tender and juicy.
+The coating helps the meat to stay tender and juicy.

 - Sauce too thick?
 Add a little more of the evaporated milk until you are happy with the thickness